sadiatasneemkhan/SENG-438-A2/Assignment2-ReportTemplate.md

 # 3 Test cases developed

+## RangeTest

+## tests for expandToInclude()

+test_expandToInclude_withinRange()
+- Covers the inputs for values that are within the provided range
+- NOM: a nominal value

+test_expandToInclude_outsideUpperRange()
+- Covers the inputs for values that are outside of the upper bound of the provided range
+- AUB : value just above upper bound

+test_expandToInclude_outsideLowerRange()
+- Covers the inputs for values that are outside of the lower bound of the provided range
+- BLB: value below lower bound

+test_expandToInclude_lowerBoundary()
+- Input covers the value on the lower boundary (LB)

+test_expandToInclude_upperBoundary()
+- Input covers the value on the upper boundary (UB)

+Testing strategy: Using ECT, split into 3 partitionss which are (-inf, lower), (lower, upper) and (upper, +inf).
+Using BVT, the upper and lower bound values were also covered.
+NOM, AUB, BLB, LB, UB were all covered within these tests.
+Also, BUB and ALB inputs were covered through the within-range ECT.

+## tests for getLowerBound()

+test_getLowerBound_negBound()
+- Covers ranges with any negative lower bound

+test_getLowerBound_posBound()
+- Covers ranges with any positive lower bound

+## DataUtilitiesTest

 Text…

 // write down the name of the test methods and classes.
 Organize the based on